Mwg33y/Machine_Learning/README.md

 future predictions.
 The algorithm is trained and tested on the patitions of the available data from the observed system.
 Machine Learning algorithms can be supervised or unsupervised.

-Types of Machine Learning Algorithms (use cases that I have implemented with each type):
+Types of Machine Learning Algorithms (Use cases that I have implemented with each type):

 1. Regression Models (Determined the deserved salary of a new employee using their work history)